Menu

 Comparing bundled packages is more complex, so it is important to devote sufficient time to the comparison.
 The Insurance Hero team can help guide you through this process.

-Read the terms, conditions, and exclusions to ensure the bundled package covers exactly what is needed.
+Read the terms, conditions, and exclusions to ensure the bundled package covers precisely what is needed.
 Using our site eliminates the need to scour the Web for policies because we do that.
-You simply read and compare the information we provide and make a decision.
+You read and compare the information we provide and make a decision.

 When Is a Critical Illness Policy Recommended?